-Are you looking for a summery sight word game?
-This playful word work activity is the perfect way to keep a small group engaged and on their toes looking for both the sweet and the sour cards this summer.
+Are you looking for a summery sight word game your kids will LOVE?!
+This playful word work center is the perfect way to keep a small group engaged and learning as the weather heats up.

 The prep for this activity was super simple.

 I printed, laminated, and cut out the game using my paper slicer.
 Then I grabbed a cute tin to hold all of the game pieces.

 To start, I told my small group that we would each take turns drawing a card and reading the sight word out loud.

 If it was a “sweet” sight word (pineapple), then they would keep it in their own pile.

 If it was a wacky watermelon card, they would do a “sweet swap” and trade all of their cards with another player.

 But if they drew a “sour” lemon card, the students had to put their whole stack of cards back into the deck.

 (Cue the dramatic music.)

 I set a timer for ten minutes and they were off!